cadmusofthebes/ADTestDomain/README.md

 promoteToDC.ps1 -domain [desired domain name]
 ```

-Additionally, it has a few optional parameters that can be passed which allow you to automate a few other common tasks:
+Additionally, it has a few optional parameters that can be passed which allow you to automate a few other common tasks.

-\- You can provide a static IP and gateway with the following.
-This will also set the DNS server as 127.0.0.1:
+\- You can provide a static IP and gateway with the ``-static`` and ``-gateway`` parameters.
+When given, the script will take the following actions:
+- Display a list of interfaces connected to your VM and allow you to choose which one you wish to apply it to
+- Remove the old IP address and gateway
+- Set the given IP address and gateway
+- Set the DNS server as 127.0.0.1
 ```powershell
 promoteToDC.ps1 -domain [desired domain name] -static [ip] -gateway [ip]
 ```